jesalgandhi/soundmatch/README.md

 # soundmatch
+### What is it?
-Flask-based webapp created for final CS50 project, that helps you find a broader range of free sounds at ease.
+A Flask-based webapp created for my final CS50 project, that helps you find a broader range of free sounds at ease.

 ### How does it work?
 Soundmatch works by taking an inputted word from a user, such as 'hammer' or 'explosion' for example, and passes it though the <a href="https://www.datamuse.com/api/">Datamuse API</a>.
 Using the 'Means like constraint' provided by Datamuse, synonyms of this word are then found.
 The amount of synonyms (and subsequent matching sound results) are determined by whether the user picks 'Less', 'More', or 'Most' when inputting.